projectara/greybus-spec/source/module_interface_lifecycles.rst

 1. The :ref:`lifecycles_connection_closure_prologue` sub-sequence is
    followed.
 The Closing Connection for that sub-sequence is the Control Connection for the other Interface.
 If the sub-sequence fails, this sequence has failed.
-Go directly to step 5.
+If it has failed, go directly to step 5.

+2. The :ref:`lifecycles_connection_closure_epilogue` sub-sequence is
+   followed.
+The Closing Connection for that sub-sequence is the Control Connection for the other Interface.
+If the sub-sequence fails, this sequence has failed.
+If it has failed, go directly to step 5.

-2. The AP shall exchange an :ref:`svc-interface-set-power-mode` with the SVC.
+3. The AP shall exchange a :ref:`svc-interface-set-power-mode` with the SVC.

    The intf_id field in the request payload shall equal interface_id.